smetj/bakerman/README.md

 # Bakerman

-Freshly baked containers

-**Bakerman is in alpha development status**
+A tool to automatically regenerate and commit configuration files to contain the latest artifact version values.

 ## Introduction

-Bakerman is a tool to automatically update repositories containing Docker image container build files to include the latest available version of the base container (FROM) and any other packages installed.
+Bakerman is a tool to lookup the latest version of artifacts and use the results to render new config files if said version have changed.
+Bakerman has a plugin system to lookup version info of said artifacts such as base Docker containers and Alpine packages.

-When a Dockerfile is regenerated, the changes get committed and pushed to your repository, ideally triggering a rebuild of the container by your build system resulting into always up-to-date containers using clear explicit versions.
+If a file is regenerated, bakerman commits and pushes the changes to your repository, ideally triggering a rebuild of the project resulting into always up-to-date builds using clear, explicit version definitions.

-Currently there's basic support for looking up the latest container from docker hub and the latest version of a alpine packages.
-Bakerman has a plugin system which should make it straight forward to plugin additional sources.
+Currently there's support for looking up the latest container from docker hub and the latest version of a alpine packages.
+Bakerman's plugin system allows adding additional lookup systems.

 ## Flow

-The following logic steps are executed by Bakerman:
+This is a high level logic:

     # Clone or update `--repo` into `--workdir`.
     # Read the manifest file `manifest` and retrieve the latest versions of
       the defined variables.
     # Render `--template` using the version found in step 2 and write the
-      outcome to `--dockerfile`.
+      outcome to the `--result_dir` directory.
     # Commit the changes defining which values have been updated.
     # Push commits to the remote repository.